microsoft/DeepSpeed/docs/_pages/features.md

 Please see the [Megatron-LM tutorial](/tutorials/megatron/) for details.

-## Memory and Bandwidth Optimizations

-### The Zero Redundancy Optimizer (ZeRO)
+## The Zero Redundancy Optimizer
-[ZeRO](https://arxiv.org/abs/1910.02054) is at the heart of DeepSpeed and enables large model training at a scale that is simply not possible with model parallelism alone.
-When enabled, ZeRO allows training models with over 6 billion parameters without any model parallelism, and up to 100 billion parameter models with model parallelism on current generation hardware.
+The Zero Redundancy Optimizer ([ZeRO](https://arxiv.org/abs/1910.02054)) is at the heart of DeepSpeed and enables large model training at a scale that is simply not possible with model parallelism alone.
+When enabled, ZeRO allows training models with over 13 billion parameters without any model parallelism, and up to 200 billion parameter models with model parallelism on current generation hardware.

 For more details see the [ZeRO paper](https://arxiv.org/abs/1910.02054), [GPT tutorial](/tutorials/megatron/) on integration with DeepSpeed.

-Additional tutorials including *BERT Tutorial*: Coming Soon.
+### Optimizer State and Gradient Partitioning
+Optimizer State and Gradient Partitioning in ZeRO reduces the memory consumption of the model states (optimizer states, gradients and parmaeters) by 8x compared to standard data parallelism by partitioning these states across data parallel process instead of replicating them.

+### Activation Partitioning
+Activation Partitioning is a memory optimization in ZeRO that can reduce the memory consumed by activations during model parallel training (MP).
+In MP certain activations maybe required by all MP processes, resulting in a replication of activations across MP GPUs.
+Activation Partitioning stores these activations in a partitioned state once they are used for computation in the forward propagation.
+These activations are allgathered right before they are needed again during the backward propagation.
+By storing activations in a partitioned state, ZeRO in DeepSpeed can reduce the activation memory footprint proportional to the MP degree.

 ### Constant Buffer Optimization (CBO)
 CBO enables high network and memory throughput while restricting memory usage to a